CARocha/moksaya/README.md

        "website": ""
        }

-We can also access the Projects directly , here for Spock
+We can also access the Projects directly , here for Spock:

        $ curl http://127.0.0.1:8000/api/v1/projects/6/?username=aregee\&api_key=notebook
        {
        "Likes": 0,